 Company Administration Advice – Bridge Newland

 When a company is placed into Administration (or Admin) the Company requires the court to confirm that the business is insolvent.
-This is granted to the company following an initial application to the court by either the company itself (the shareholders), the Directors, a Qualifying Floating Chargeholder (“QFC”) or the Court itself.
+This is granted to the company following an initial application to the court by either the company itself (by instruction of the shareholders), the Directors, a Qualifying Floating Chargeholder (“QFC”) or the Court itself.

 - Rescue the Company as a going concern or